subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 For a brand new project, the project status will be `Offline`.

-Once the project has started indexing, you can Go Online so that the Network knows that you are running the project.
-When the indexing progress reaches the minimum required block height the network can now start to distribute requests to the Node Operator's project deployment.
+Once the project has finished indexing, you should mark it as `online` so that the Network knows that you are running the project.
+The network will then start to distribute requests to the Node Operator's project deployment.

 Select the `Go Online` button and send a transaction.